JeremyDMoses/JeremyDMoses/README.md

 - 👋 Hi, I’m @JeremyDMoses
-- 👀 I’m interested in applying Data Science to answer
+- 👀 I’m interested in applying Data Science to answer the most interesting questions I can find
 - 🌱 Tools that I use frequently include SQL, Python, R and Tableau

 <!---